 breastfeeding, you can continue beyond your baby’s first birthday, if desired.

-If you decide to stop breastfeeding before your baby's first birthday, you will have
+If you decide to stop breastfeeding before your baby's first birthday, you give iron-fortified

-to give iron-fortified formula.
-If your baby is over 12 months, you can offer whole
+formula.
+If your baby is over 12 months, you can offer whole milk.

 from the bottle.